 Cannabis.
-How can a drug scheduled in the United States as a narcotic with highly addictive properties and no medicinal benefits, and in Canada as a narcotic and a controlled substance, have positive effects on everything from seizures to irritable bowel syndrome and anxiety to nausea?
+How can a drug scheduled in the United States as a narcotic with highly addictive properties and no medicinal benefits have positive effects on everything from seizures to irritable bowel syndrome and anxiety to nausea?

 The answers lie within cannabis’ ability to help rebalance a deficient endocannabinoid system, which is responsible for maintaining homeostasis primarily within our immune and nervous systems.
 Given the current standing of cannabis and government restrictions on clinical trials, those questions are difficult to answer.

-We’ve interviewed Natural Health Services (NHS) patients in the past about migraines, as well as ADHD in children, and PTSD (here and here).
+We’ve interviewed Natural Health Services (NHS) patients in the past about migraines, as well as ADHD in children, and PTSD.
 Let’s talk about cannabis and irritable bowel syndrome, or IBS.

 First, what is irritable bowel syndrome?

 The symptoms, which typically occur following meals, aren’t considered to necessarily be IBS until they have been present for at least six months.
 They include: